praveenarallabandi/ImageAnalysis-Segmentation/README.md

 ### Input

-The input is specified in `toml` defaulted to `dataset\input`.
+The input is specified in `toml` defaulted to `dataset\input` folder.
 There are seven default images from each class of image in input folder
 * cyl01
 * inter01
 * let01